-quaintly named St. Kilda Sea Baths (now a modern swimming pool–spa complex) are housed in a turn-of-the-20th-century building.
-Although no one wanted to live there in the 1970s and ʼ80s, it is now a very smart address, and many visitors choose to stay in St. Kilda and hop on the tram for a short scenic ride into the city.
+Most nights of the week, the streets of this Victorian seaside suburb come alive with visitors, and its many restaurants, cafés, and bars buzz with energy.
+The holiday atmosphere continues on Sunday at open-air markets on the beach, while the tree-lined promenade and pier extending into Port Phillip Bay are perfect for strolling and people-watching.
+The quaintly named St. Kilda Sea Baths (now a modern swimming pool–spa complex) are housed in a turn-of-the-20th-century building.
+Although no one wanted to live there in the 1970s and '80s, St. Kilda is now a very smart address.
+Many visitors choose to stay here and hop on a tram to the city center.

 Think the world is your oyster?
 Think again!More